 Figure 12.
-Mapped 3D polylines of facades of a building block

-6. ROOF MAPPING

-Since first days of July 2007 a roof mapping group was established, in order to measure and to model the roofs of all buildings in 3D within the perimeter of the Historic Peninsula project.
-A project team of five operators started the new production line after three days of intensive training in the mid of July using the Z-MAP Foto software (Fig. 13).
+Mapped 3D polylines of facades of a building block 6.
+ROOF MAPPING Since early July 2007 a roof mapping group was established, in order to measure and to model the roofs of all buildings in 3D within the perimeter of the Historic Peninsula project.
+A project team of five operators started the new production line after three days of intensive training in mid July using the Z-MAP Foto software (Fig. 13).
 In the beginning UltraCamD images with 30cm GSD were used for data acquisition.
 Due to the limited resolution of the digital imagery it was very difficult for the operators to measure small roofs.
 As a rule of thumb, mapping is possible up to the map scale 1:3000 with 30cm ground sampling distance (GSD), which could be confirmed by the tests made in this group.
-Thus, it was decided to use higher resolution imagery for this task, available since mid of August as scanned analogue colour aerial images with 9.5cm GSD.
-The photo flight has been conducted with JenOptik LC0030 camera (f= 305mm) in a photo scale of 1:4500.
-The photos were scanned with a resolution of 21 μ m using a Zeiss SCAI scanner.
+Thus, it was decided to use higher resolution imagery for this task, available since mid August as scanned analogue colour aerial images with 9.5cm GSD.
+The photo flight has been conducted using a JenOptik LC0030 camera (f= 305mm) at a photo scale of 1:4500.
+The photos were scanned with a resolution of 21 μm using a Zeiss SCAI scanner.